Photo by Mizuno K from Pexels via Canva.com

 Long-Distance Property Management

-It’s certainly possible to successfully self-manage a rental property, but it will require more of a time investment on the landlord, as you’ll be the one responsible for coordinating any necessary repairs, fielding tenant inquiries, and creating a system to track your income and expenses.
+It’s certainly possible to successfully self-manage a rental property, but it will require more of a time investment on the landlord's part.
+This will include finding renters, coordinating any necessary repairs, fielding tenant inquiries, and creating a system to track income and expenses.

-Planning for routine inspections is one of the best things you can do to protect your investment.
-Not only will you catch problems sooner, you’ll also learn how a tenant, or property manager, is maintaining the premises.
+Planning for routine inspections is one of the best ways to protect the investment and learn how to manage rental property effectively.
+Landlords can catch problems sooner, and they can learn how a tenant or property manager maintains the premises.

 Routine Inspections Are Worth It

-Budgeting both the travel time and expense of traveling to the property for an inspection can be a hassle, but it is well worth it.
-Keep detailed records of your travel expenses, as much of it can be included as Operating Expenses at tax time.
+Budgeting both the travel time and the expense of traveling to the property for an inspection can be difficult, but it is well worth it.
+Keep detailed records of your travel expenses because much of it can be included as Operating Expenses at tax time.

-Remember, You’ll Need to Issue a 24-Hour Notice to Enter
+Remember, Landlords Need to Issue a 24-Hour Notice to Enter the Rental

 Operating Expenses vs. Capital Repairs

-As a new landlord, it may be confusing to learn that not all expenses are created equal.
-Ordinary repairs are considered operating expenses (such as utilities, lawn care, advertising, HOA dues), and are fully deducted as expenses in the year they occurred.
+Ordinary repairs are considered operating expenses (such as utilities, lawn care, advertising, and HOA dues) and are fully deducted as expenses in the year they occurred.

-A repair that extends the life of the property, such as a new fence, roof, full interior paint, or storm windows, would be considered Capital Repairs (or CapEx).
-Capital Repairs have a depreciation schedule per the IRS, meaning the expense is deducted over a number of years, per the given IRS Depreciation Schedule.
-Accurate record-keeping is key for a CPA to assist you in properly classifying expenses at tax time.
+A repair that extends the life of the property, such as a new fence, roof, full interior paint, or storm windows, would be considered Capital Repairs, or CapEx.
+Capital Repairs have a depreciation schedule from the IRS, meaning the expense is deducted over a number of years.
+Accurate record-keeping is key for a CPA to assist in correctly classifying expenses at tax time.

 Learn more about managing your rental property’s finances.